Maria Francisca, Duchess of Coimbra

-Maria Francisca of Braganza (born 3 March 1997), is the second child and only daughter of the pretender to the defunct Portuguese throne Duarte Pio, Duke of Braganza (Note: Despite the extinction of nobiliary titles in 1910, the title of Duke of Braganza is lifelong and irrevocable, which legitimises its use as a recognised apparent pretender by King Duarte Pio, with the exception of ceremonies or events in a government context.) and Isabel de Herédia.
-She is a claimant to the courtesy titles of Infanta of Portugal and Duchess of Coimbra.
+Maria Francisca of Braganza (born 3 March 1997), is the second child and only daughter of Duarte Pio, Duke of Braganza, pretender to the defunct Portuguese throne, and Isabel de Herédia.
+She uses the titles Infanta of Portugal and Duchess of Coimbra.

 Biography

 Maria Francisca is the daughter of Duarte Pio and Isabel de Herédia, the couple's second child.

 She was baptised in Vila Viçosa by the Archbishop of Évora, Maurílio de Gouveia, on 31 May 1997, and her godparents were Princess Marie of Liechtenstein, her father's maternal cousin, and Henrique Nuno de Bragança, Duke of Coimbra, her father's brother.

 She graduated in Social and Cultural Communications from the Catholic University of Portugal.
+In 2017, she debuted to society at the Bal des débutantes in Paris.

 She lives in London, together with her husband.

 Public role

 She presided over the award ceremony for the Marquês de Rio Maior Agriculture 2023 prize, set up by the Royal Ribatejo Association, on 24 November.
 In her speech, Maria Francisca congratulated the farmers and their capacity for resilience and innovation.

 The Infanta Dona Maria Francisca Prize (Prémio Infanta Dona Maria Francisca), whose patron is Maria Francisca, is an annual prize aimed at highlighting works in painting and sculpture by master's degree students.

 The result of a partnership between Soares dos Reis National Museum, Associação Real Social Cultura Desporto, School of Fine Arts of University of Porto and Serralves Museum of Contemporary Art, the prize is awarded annually to two winners, one for painting and one for sculpture.

 Maria Francisca was in charge of organising the yearly Jantar dos Conjurados in 2023.
 The event took place on 30 November at the National Museum of Natural History and supported Banco do Bebé.
 The event, which took place a month after Maria Francisca's wedding to Duarte Martins, featured a charity auction of objects, including Duarte Pio's panama hat, which he had worn at his daughter's wedding.